2016 Australian Open – FAQ

 Where Will my Seats be Located?

-We have tickets in several different sections of the stadiums.
-All of our seats are CORPORATE SILVER seating.
-In Rod Laver Arena, we offer seats in the third row on the sideline of the court, and in row O, 14 rows back on the baseline.
-Both options are excellent.
-But, if you are looking for the most amazing seats at the Australian Open, make sure you plan a day in Margaret Court Arena where we have seats in the FIRST ROW in section 19!
+In Rod Laver Arena, we offer Category 1 seats in sections 18 and 19 within three rows from the court.
+But, if you are looking for the most amazing seats at the Australian Open, make sure you plan a day in Margaret Court Arena where we have seats in the FIRST ROW behind the baseline!
 It doesn’t get any better than that!
 You will have access to a Corporate Hospitality Marquee for lunch, dinner and relaxation.
-You also have unlimited access to 13 outside courts.
+Your reserved tickets also allow unlimited access to 13 outside courts.

 What is Included in the Package Price?

 Packages include hotel accommodations for the dates noted with daily breakfast, Courtside Box Seats in Rod Laver Arena, Welcome Reception & Farewell Dinner, Commemorative Gift, and the services of our Tour Hosts.
-In the Wander Down Under Packages airport transfers and domestic air fare are included.
 Hotel and Sessions of tennis can all be modified.
 Economy air from Los Angeles, CA can be added.
 Please call to design your custom package.
+800-289-3333

 How Flexible are the Tour/Travel Dates?